BrainwreckedTech/dmm/README.rst

 This is a continuation of the work done by `Caliel666 <https://github.com/Caliel666/DivaModManager>`_.

 This is a script that sets up `DivaModManager`_ on Linux using `WINE`_.
-DivaModManager is mod manager for `Hatsune Miku Project DIVA Mega Mix+`_ written in `.NET`_.
+DivaModManager is a mod manager for `Hatsune Miku Project DIVA Mega Mix+`_ written in `.NET`_.
 While .NET isn't *technically* Windows-only, projects using it must target compilation of their .NET application on Linux.
 DivaModManager doesn't do this, so Linux users are stuck using WINE.